BunmiFash/alx-system_engineering-devops/0x01-shell_permissions/README.md

-This script changes group and owners
+This script changes file ownership